How to Invest in Dividend-Paying Stocks

 If you’re looking to collect dividends from your stock purchases, you’ll have to think big—big business, that is.
 Large corporations with a long history of financial stability and low volatility are the most likely to pay out dividends because they are more likely to be in a position where enough capital is stored to handle market fluctuations and keep day-to-day operations running in the event of a bad quarter.

-Make a list of large companies that you’d like to own a piece of—a great place to start is to think about corporations which produce products that you use in your daily life and whose mission you believe in.
+Make a list of large companies that you'd like to own a piece of—a great place to start is to think about corporations that produce products that you use in your daily life and whose mission you believe in.

 Step 2: Read the Stock’s Quote